-Be able to describe food production systems and how they have evolved.
+Be able to critically discuss food systems and how they have evolved.

 Be able to identify the components of food security and the mechanisms that support equitable and sustainable access to food.

-Be able to develop a critical understanding of the drivers of change affecting global food systems.
+Be able to develop a critical understanding of the drivers of change affecting food systems at different scales.

-Be able to describe the failures in global food systems that lead to famine and habitat loss and be able to suggest coping strategies adopted to cope with it.
+Be able to describe the failures in food systems that lead to food insecurity and be able to critically evaluate alternative remedies.

 Teaching and Learning Strategy